List of Saint Seiya films: Heaven Chapter – Overture (2004)

-Saint Seiya: Heaven Chapter – Overture (聖闘士星矢　天界編 序奏 〜overture〜, Seinto Seiya Tenkai-hen: Josō Overture) is the fifth anime film of the franchise.
+Saint Seiya: Heaven Chapter – Overture (聖闘士星矢 天界編 序奏 〜overture〜, Seinto Seiya: Tenkai-hen Josō ~Overture~) is the fifth anime film of the franchise.
 The movie was directed by Shigeyasu Yamauchi and produced by Toei Animation.
 It premiered on February 14, 2004 in Japan.
-The film is the final canonical continuation of anime Saint Seiya: The Hades Chapter.
+The film is the final continuation to the Saint Seiya: The Hades Chapter anime series.

-Injured after survived his death from the Holy War with Hades in the Elysium, Seiya is in a wheelchair and vegetative state by Hades's sword curse under Saori Kido's care.
-Artemis, The Goddess of the Moon and Athena's older sister, comes to Earth and strikes a bargain with her.
-In return for restoring Seiya's mind and body, she will take control over Sanctuary.
+Injured after surviving from the Holy War with Hades in the Elysium, Seiya, under Saori Kido's care, is in a vegetative state due to Hades's sword curse.
+Artemis, The Goddess of the Moon and Athena's older sister, comes to Earth and strikes a bargain with her: In return for restoring Seiya's mind and body, she will take control over Sanctuary.
 Now Seiya and his fellow Bronze Saints must fight Zeus and his Angels to restore their homeland.
-Hoping last that it may bring peace on Earth once again, Saori goes to the Sanctuary and starts spilling her blood to save the humanitly.
-Upon invading the Sanctuary, the Bronze Saints finally learns that Athena was banished by Artemis and decide to fight the moon goddess in order to rescue their true goddess and free the Sanctuary and the Earth from Artemis's ominous control once and for all.
+Hoping that it may bring peace on Earth once again, Saori goes to the Sanctuary and starts spilling her blood to save the humanity.
+Upon invading the Sanctuary, the Bronze Saints finally learn that Athena was banished by Artemis and decide to fight the moon goddess in order to rescue their true goddess and free the Sanctuary and the Earth from Artemis's ominous control once and for all.

 The movie focuses mostly on Seiya and Athena, as the other Bronze Saints are not seen as much; they only appear during their respective fights with the other Angels, and briefly towards the end.
 However, Eagle Marin also appears, as Ophiuchus Shaina, Unicorn Jabu, and Hydra Ichi do, though the latter three are just cameos.

 The movie also has a very ambiguous ending, with many plot points and danglers unresolved with rushed out animation.
 Also many omissions from the original script were made such as: Seiya's cloth early in the film; Seiya's older sister Seika's appearance and crucial important role diminished; two more Angel opponents for other Saints to fight; the Libra Cloth box was supposed to be in the film at one time.